 Michael’s Short 4 Element Success System

-- This will cause big challenges.
+- Big goals will cause big challenges!
 Find core solutions and drive to completion.

 - Pick oneself up quickly and easily when we fall over.
 Take the learning and let go of the emotion.
 Take emotional pain as a signal that we’ve something important to learn.